Policies & Procedures Manual and Operations Handbooks: Section 8

 SECTION 8 MEMBER AND GEOGRAPHIC ACTIVITIES BOARD

-The Member and Geographic Activities Board (MGA) shall be chaired by the vice president for Member and Geographic Activities as provided in the bylaws and shall consist of the following members appointed by the vice president: the vice chair for the Member Engagement Committee and the chairs of its standing subcommittees; the vice chair for the Special Technical Communities (STC) and the STC deputy chair; and chairs of any other standing committees established by the MGA in accordance with the provisions of the bylaws.
-The vice president may appoint up to two additional members to the MGA.
-In addition, any Computer Society representatives to IEEE MGA member development committees or other membership-related committees shall be ex officio, non-voting members of the MGA.
+The Member and Geographic Activities Board (MGA) shall be chaired by the vice president for member and geographic activities as provided in the bylaws.
+Voting membership shall also include the MGA Board Representative, as elected by MGA Board, and the following members appointed by the vice president: the vice chair for Geographic Activities, vice chair for Awards and Recognition, vice chair for Students and Young Professionals, the vice chair for the Special Technical Communities (STC) and up to two additional at-large members.
+Voting members of MGA must be members of the IEEE Computer Society and shall be encouraged to be members of the IEEE.
+In addition, the president and executive director shall be ex officio, non-voting members of the MGA.

 8.1.1 Liaison Representatives